This guide will help you get a Unomaly instance up and running on Microsoft Azure. Before you continue:

 Click Create to start the instance creation wizard.

 You’ll now find yourself on the instance creation page.
 This allows you to customize the virtual machine before it gets created.
 Depending on the size of the environment and the amount of events per second you will process, you may need to adjust the settings.
-Refer to the Installation overview for minimum installation requirements.

 Recommendations for the ‘Basic’ settings